MEET THE JOINT VENTURE TEAM

 In private life Dr. Hancock lives in Palo Alto where he raises three children with his wife Marguerite.
 A devout Mormon, he serves in the stake presidency of the Menlo Park LDS Stake.
-He leads a parallel life as a concert pianist, appearing with symphony orchestras across the nation.
-He is a founding member of The Saint Michael Trio, artists in residence at Menlo College and Notre Dame de Namur University.
-Russell's 2012-2013 appearances include the Flint Center, Montalvo Arts Center, Le Petit Trianon, Ralston Mansion, Bismarck (North Dakota) City Auditorium, Assembly Hall in Salt Lake City, and the Mostly Mozart Festival in Bartlesville, Oklahoma.
+He also leads a parallel life as a concert pianist, appearing with symphony orchestras across the nation.
+He is a founding member of The Saint Michael Trio, artists in residence at Montalvo Arts Center and Notre Dame de Namur University.
+Recent appearances include the Flint Center, Montalvo Arts Center, Le Petit Trianon, Ralston Mansion, Bismarck Belle Mehus Auditorium, Assembly Hall in Salt Lake City, and the Mostly Mozart Festival in Bartlesville, Oklahoma.
 He also enjoys promoting the Bay Area's civic orchestras, and has appeared as soloist most recently with the Saratoga Symphony, the Ohlone Symphony, the Nova Vista Symphony, and the Redwood Symphony.

 Download Russell Hancock's headshot, here.